charliecalvert/CloudNotes/Assignments/OnlinePresence.md

-#Online Presence
+## Overview

 In this class we use a variety of cloud services.
 Most of these services are free, or very inexpensive.
 This assignments is designed to help you establish a foothold in these various services.

 To enter the world of modern computing, you must have a public presence in the cloud.
 Most people who fear developing a presence in the cloud exaggerate the importance of the threats they face.
 One of the main goals in this course is to teach you to use the cloud in a safe, secure and public spirited manner.
 To get started, you must begin actually participating in a carefully chosen set of cloud services.

-##Turn it In
+## Turn it In

 This assignment has many parts.
 To help you make sure that you complete everything, here is a check List of sorts:

 - Google Folder
 - Google Doc